secundant/neodx/README.md

 This project designed to tackle common web development challenges with ease.

 > **Warning**
-> Most of the packages are not ready yet.
-Use them at your own risk.
+> Most of the packages are still under development, so API may change.
+> I'll try to keep it stable, but updates still can bring breaking changes.

 ### [@neodx/svg](./libs/svg)